 Many of the world's most famous professional and amateur golfers, including Tiger Woods, former U.S. President Bill Clinton and NBA legend Michael Jordan, feel at home on the Las Vegas links.

 Las Vegas has played host to many nationally and internationally televised golf tournaments, including the PGA Tour's Shriner’s Hospitals for Children Open, LPGA Takefuji Classic, Michael Jordan Invitational and Wendy's Three-Tour Challenge.

-Topgolf, in partnership with MGM Grand, will open their first Las Vegas location in spring of 2016.
-Topgolf Las Vegas will feature four levels with 102 hitting bays into a 215-yard outfield.
-The golf entertainment complex will also have a stage for live performances, VIP cabanas and full-service restaurant and bars.
+Topgolf, in partnership with MGM Grand, opened its first Las Vegas location in spring of 2016.
+Topgolf Las Vegas features four levels with 107 climate-controlled hitting bays into a 215-yard outfield.
+The golf entertainment complex also has two pools, a stage for live performances that can hold up to 900 guests, VIP cabanas and private suites, full-service restaurant and bars.

 For golfers needing additional instruction, several golf schools are available.
 Walters Golf Academy offers lessons by Mike Davis, the only instructor in the country to be accredited as both a PGA Certified Professional and a PGA Master Professional.
-Private lessons are available at Bali Hai Golf Club or Royal Links Golf Club.
+Private lessons are available at DragonRidge Country Club.

 At the Butch Harmon School of Golf at the Rio Secco Golf Club, golfers experience state-of-the-art computer equipment to help analyze their unique swing.
 Special packages include private instruction, hotel accommodations and transportation to and from the course.

 The Revere Golf Club at Anthem in Henderson, Nev., teaches the basic fundamentals with a multitude of golf packages.
 The Golf Academy was designed to prove the highest quality of instruction from PGA professionals, while providing some of the most spectacular panoramic views of the Las Vegas skyline.